avour/radiance-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Radiance Protocol is a permissionless lending market that offers a unique solution to the problems of impermanent loss and lost collateral opportunity in the DeFi space.
+Radiance supports markets available on OpenBook https://www.openbook-solana.com/

+## Why Radiance

+Impermanent loss is a major concern in the DeFi lending market, deterring many risk-averse investors from entering the market.
+Radiance solves this problem by offering a platform where LP tokens can be used as collateral to borrow other tokens, reducing the risk of impermanent loss and earning yield in the process.
+Borrowers can also leverage their LP tokens to lock up assets and increase their yield.

 ## Features